Alex Greive: Club career

-Grieve played youth football with Papakura City and Waitakere City.
+Greive played youth football with Papakura City and Waitakere City.
 He began his senior career with Birkenhead United in New Zealand's NRFL Premier in 2015, at 15 years of age.

 Greive played college soccer with the Northern Kentucky Norse, also appearing at club level for the Cincinnati Dutch Lions in 2019 whilst studying.
 Greive spent the 2020–21 season with Waitakere United in the New Zealand Football Championship.
 After playing with Birkenhead United, scoring 19 goals in 19 games in the 2021 season, and winning the Northern League Golden Boot, he signed for Scottish club St Mirren in January 2022.

 He moved on loan to Dundee United in January 2024.

 In July 2024 he signed for League of Ireland Premier Division club Bohemians on a multi-year contract.
 On 29 December 2024, it was announced that he had departed the club after 2 goals in 15 appearances in all competitions.

 Greive signed a multi-year contract with USL Championship club San Antonio FC in January 2025.